Brazil Tariff Rates 2026: 10% on US Imports

 For steel imports, evaluate whether your product classifications might qualify for a Section 232 exclusion through the Commerce Department.
 Brazilian coffee enters at 0% MFN duty, making the 10% Section 122 tariff the only layer.
 Duty drawback programs offset costs on re-exported goods.
 With Section 122 set to expire ~July 2026, consider timing larger shipments around the potential rate change.

-How US Tariffs on Brazil Work
+How Are US Tariffs on Brazil Imports Calculated?

 To calculate the total duty on a specific import from Brazil, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Brazil rates with other countries to evaluate sourcing alternatives.